AbdiazizH/Awwards/README.md

 Click to visit the webite

 # User Story
-View different photos that interest them
-Click a single image to expand it and view the details of that photo Search for different categories
-View photos based on the location they were taken.
+View posted projects and their details
+Post a project to be rated/reviewed
+Rate/ review other users' projects
+Search for projects
+View projects overall score
+View my profile page

 # Setup and Installation